jaARke/discord-lambda-py/README.md

 - A tuple containing the callable function and a dictionary of command arguments.

 Throws a `KeyError` if the command is not found and an `AssertionError` if the command function is not callable.

-Please note that the `CommandArg` class is referenced in the code snippet but not provided.
-You may need to define or import this class separately for the code to function correctly.

 ### Interaction
 The `Interaction` class is responsible for parsing and storing interaction data and provides member functions to respond to these interactions.
 This documentation will explain the purpose of each class attribute and member function, along with their respective parameters.